EricDarve/me343-cme216-winter-2021/syllabus.md

 This is a 3-unit class.
 This course is offered only online with mixed synchronous/asynchronous engagement.

-Topics to be be covered include:
+Topics to be covered include:

 - Linear and kernel support vector machines
 - Deep learning, deep neural networks